 It’s not just how to protect your car from hail that you should worry about.
 You should also check your surroundings as a loose roof shingle could be knocked off by hail and drop straight to your car’s hood.

 Branches and TV aerials can also come crashing to you and your car, so make sure that you park away from it.

 If you got potted plants on your veranda, it would be best to stay away as heavy gusts of wind can send it dropping to the ground.
 God forbid you’re standing below, let alone your car on it.

 8. Buy A Car Cover ASAP

 You should know how to protect your car from hail to avoid piles of car repair bills.
-If you live in a place that has hailstorms year in and year out, you should come up with long-term solutions.
-Leave a comment below and we’ll try to help you out.
+If you live in a place with hailstorms year in and year out, you should develop long-term solutions.
+Leave a comment below, and we’ll try to help you out.